rage/programming-23/data/part-4/1-vscode.md

 If the user types in Word or Notepad, the program counters with _awful_.
 Other unacceptable editor choices receive the reply _not good_.

 The program should be case-insensitive in its reactions.
-That is, the same user input in lowercase, upeprcase or a mix thereof should trigger the same reaction:
+That is, the same user input in lowercase, uppercase or a mix thereof should trigger the same reaction:

 <sample-output>